Danselem/gemini_llm_app/README.md

 The PDF is split into overlapping chunks using `RecursiveCharacterTextSplitter` from LangChain.

 ### 3. Embeddings
-Each chunk is converted into a vector using Google Gemini Embedding (via LangChain wrapper).
+Each chunk is converted into a vector using Google Gemini Embedding or Sentence Transformer Embedding (via LangChain wrapper).

 ### 4. Vector Store
 The chunks and their embeddings are stored in a local ChromaDB collection.